CURENT/andes/docs/source/modeling/models.rst

 - `df`: all data in a pandas DataFrame.
 - `df_in`: the same as `df` except that the values are from `v_in`.

-Other attributes can be added by registering with `cache.add_callback`.
+Other attributes can be added by registering with `add_callback`.

-.. autofunction:: andes.core.model.ModelCache.add_callback
+.. autofunction:: andes.core.model.Modeladd_callback
     :noindex:

 Define Voltage Ratings